-As a provider of specialist consultancy services to the asset and wealth management industry, and an AIM-quoted company, Alpha requires a range of skills, capabilities and competencies to be represented on its Board, including experience in public markets, financial services, governance and audit, the consulting sector and business operations.
+As a provider of specialist consultancy and complementary services to the asset management, wealth management and insurance industries, and an AIM-quoted company, Alpha requires a range of skills, capabilities and competencies to be represented on its Board, including experience in public markets, financial services, governance and audit, the consulting sector and business operations.
 The Board is satisfied that its members have the appropriate balance of backgrounds, knowledge and personal qualities in order to meet this requirement and to be able to deliver on its core objectives.

-Biographical details of the Directors, including a summary of their relevant experiences and how they ensure that their skillsets remain up to date, are provided in the Directors section of the website and on pp 60‒61 of the Annual Report 2019.
+Biographical details of the Directors, including a summary of their relevant experiences and how they ensure that their skillsets remain up to date, are provided in the Directors section of the website and on pp 58 and 59 of the Annual Report 2023.

 The Nomination Committee is responsible for overseeing the selection of Board members that are equipped with the correct range of experience, knowledge, integrity and ethics.
 Throughout the year, the Directors have access to the advice and services of the Company Secretary.
 The Company Secretary also fulfils an administrative role with regards to the filings to Companies House.